Aviationweb déjà vu Luchtvaart déjà vu helicopters photo gallery

 RNethAF A-499 RNethAF H-81

-Eurocopter AS365 N2 PH-SSP of Schreiner Airways was photographed at the Heli-Holland heliport near Emmen in the Netherlands.
-The Aerospatiale SA365 N2 Dauphin PH-SSP was based at Den Helder-de Kooy airport.
+Eurocopter AS365 N PH-SSP of Schreiner Airways was photographed at the Heli-Holland heliport near Emmen in the Netherlands.
+The Aerospatiale SA365 N Dauphin II PH-SSP was based at Den Helder-de Kooy airport.
 Out of Den Helder this Schreiner helicopter was operated to the oil-platforms off-shore.
-The 1983-built Aérospatiale SA-365N Dauphin 2 c/n 6072 was test flown as F-WTNR.
-On 3 january 1984, the aircraft was registered PH-SSP in The Netherlands with Schreiner Airways BV, Leiden.
+The 1983-built Aérospatiale SA-365N Dauphin II s/n 6072 was test flown as F-WTNR.
+On 3 January 1984, the aircraft was registered PH-SSP in The Netherlands with Schreiner Airways BV, Leiden.
 In the period 19 November 1987 until 27 January 1989, the helicopter was leased to Mc Alpine Helicopters and was registered G-BNZY in the UK.
-On 17 July 1998, registration PH-SSP was cancelled for the second time, and the Dauphin 2 was registered 5N-ESO in Nigeria with Capital Aviation Services BV as owner and Aero Contractors Company of Nigeria as operator.
-Late 2008, the aircraft was stored at Cascais in Portugal and is used for spares.
+On 17 July 1998, registration PH-SSP was cancelled for the second time, and the Dauphin II was registered 5N-ESO in Nigeria with Capital Aviation Services BV as owner and Aero Contractors Company of Nigeria as operator.
+Late 2008, the aircraft was stored at Cascais Airport in Portugal and is used for spares.

 Copyright © Jack Wolbrink, Emmen, the Netherlands